arnab/game_of_life/notes.md

   - This would be very optimal but will be complicated to write.
 Is it worth it is the question.

 ## Assumptions and Conslusions
-Given all these considerations and reassurance from my recruiter that we are looking for a *simple* OO Design I am not going to attempt any of these alternatives.
-Instead I'll copy the board in memory during the *tick*.
+Given all these considerations and reassurance from my recruiter that we are looking for a *simple* OO Design I am not going with alternative 1: mark and sweep (instead of duplicating the data on every tick).